 Have your exterior walls seen better days?
 Do you want to do something about it and make them look as good as new?
-If so, then check out this guide on external wall coatings!
+If so, then check out this guide on how to paint exterior walls.

 When to coat your walls